“Early detection and a structured treatment plan allowed Boaz to stabilise quickly and return to a normal routine.”

-Recently, his devoted owner, Caitlin, recently caught him in this cute yet very compromising position above.
+His devoted owner, Caitlin, caught him in this cute yet very compromising position above.

-Boaz can be a little timid but he is actually very friendly, and recently he became one of my star patients.
+Boaz can be a little timid, but he is actually very friendly, and he became one of my star patients.

 Caitlin contacted me to visit Boaz because he wasn’t his usual bubbly self and he lacked energy, so after running a variety of tests, I diagnosed him with diabetes.